Find out what is happening in the world of corruption

 Receive relevant content every month!
 Don't worry - we take privacy seriously and will never share your details.

 Today, a month after its fifth birthday, Corruption Watch releases its fifth annual report.
 The report celebrates the almost 15 000 whistle-blowers who have approached us during the last half a decade, and also features highlights of what was a busy year for the organisation.
 In 2016 we received 4 391 corruption reports – an average of 11 reports a day.
 A comparison with previous years reveals that we received 3 276 reports in 2012, 2 485 reports in 2013, 2 838 reports in 2014, and 2 426 reports in 2015.
 In total we have received 15 416 reports since we opened our doors in January 2012.
 We define corruption as the abuse of public resources or public power for personal gain.

 David Lewis, Executive Director of Corruption Watch.

-As in previous years, abuse of power made up the bulk of corruption reports at 38%, followed by bribery at 20% and procurement corruption at 14% of the total.
+Following the pattern established in previous years, abuse of power made up the bulk of corruption reports at 28%, followed by bribery at 24% and procurement corruption at 17%.